The Library and Information Research Group currently offer 3 awards:

 - LIS practitioner researcher award - new prize launched at CILIP conference 2016.

-- LIRG student award – runs annually and offers a prize for the best dissertation.
+- LIRG student award – annual prize for the best dissertation.

-- LIRG research award – runs biannually and offers a prize to undertake a research project.
+- LIRG research award – biannual prize to undertake a research project.

-- LIRG scan – runs on an irregular basis and provides funding for a “scan” or literature review of a hot topic in the LIS sector.
+- LIRG scan – irregular funding for a “scan” or literature review of a hot topic in the LIS sector.

 The Library and Information Science practitioner researcher excellence award worth £500 will be presented in October 2016 at a New Professionals Day event either to an individual or a team that has made a substantial contribution to LIS research in 2015-16.
 This new award is building on the work of the LIS Research Coalition which had a particular interest in supporting practising librarians and information scientists, both in how they can access and exploit available research in their work, and in their own development as practitioner researchers.

 Nominations should take the form of a 500-word statement that demonstrates the research excellence and impact of the candidate (or candidate team) and provides evidence of their research output (e.g. references or links to published articles, links to blogs, conference papers or presentations on SlideShare).

 Nominators should be from the UK or be members of CILIP.

 Nominees must be CILIP members and at least one member of the candidate team should be a CILIP member.
 Self-nomination is not permitted.